 For Reading Comp, ask yourself if your performance is mostly tied to whether you felt comfortable with the topic discussed in the passage.
 Although that will always play some role in determining how well you do on passage, it shouldn’t be the primary determinant.
 You should be focusing on things like the structure of the passage, and the author’s opinion, and the common modes of support, like cause and effect relationships, and examples, and questions and answers.

 Even for the Logic Games section, so many people fall into the trap of thinking they’re doing great because they can get all or nearly all of the questions right when doing a game untimed.
 But then when it comes to a test, they can only do a couple games.
 With games, you should be learning methods that will help you answer the questions more quickly, most of all.
 So even if your accuracy is on point, if it takes you over twelve minutes to do a game, you still need to do some work.
 Make sure you have a good process to make deductions, know when and how to make scenarios, and how to answer each question type.

 If you decide that you need more help, we’re here for ya!
-Our Online Anytime Course is filled to the brim with helpful on-demand lessons and explanations for LSAT practice test questions.
+Our Self-Paced Course is filled to the brim with helpful on-demand lessons and explanations for LSAT practice test questions.
 You’ll also get to attend live review sessions with our instructors; the topics are different each time, so you can take attend the ones that cover the areas you need to focus on!